benofbrown/darksouls/DSIII_Low_Death.md

 This is my current strategy for finishing the game with as few deaths as possible, hopefully even 0 deaths soon.

+The general strategy is to use a Raw weapon for most of the run, as it does decent damage and we can then concentrate on levelling up Vigour to give us a lot of HP.
+Later in the run the damage isn't as good, so we switch to a Luck/Bleed build using Anri's Straight Sword.

 ## Character Creation

 - Start as *Warrior*.